isomerpages/govtech-stp/_travellers-from-malaysia/03b-pca-requirements-and-process.md

 third_nav_title: Singapore Work Pass Holder
 ---

-# Periodic Commuting Arrangement
+# Periodic Commuting Arrangement (PCA)

-## For Singapore-based employers
+## Singapore-based Employers to Apply for PCA on Behalf of their Employees

 Employers can submit a PCA application on behalf of their employee(s) using CorpPass if they are: